-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stock Market LLC (The NASDAQ Capital Market) Warrants to purchase Common Stock ATNFW The NASDAQ Stock Market LLC (The NASDAQ Capital Market)
+Title of each class Trading Symbol(s) Name of each exchange on which registered

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⋈ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒

-As of May 15, 2023, 5,317,586 shares of common stock, par value \$0.0001 per share, were issued and outstanding.
+Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stor (The NASDAQ C Warrants to purchase Common Stock ATNFW The NASDAQ Stock Market LL/ (The NASDAQ Capital Market) Indicate by check mark whether the registrant (1) has filed all reports months (or for such shorter period that the registrant was required to f , 0 1 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging grow company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registraccounting standards provided pursuant to Section 13(a) of the Exchange ransition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as d defined in Rule 12b-2 of the Exchange Ac t).
+Yes □ No ⊠ As of May 15, 2023, 5,317,586 shares of common stock, par value \$0 .0001 per share, were issued and outstand ing.